sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.0

+Another big improvement to how Radiation handles user settings.
+User settings are now stored in a file outside of `~/radiation`, just like `/radiation_posts` and `/radiation_templates` do.
+The purpose is so that when users re-install Radiation or update to a new version using `fit pull`, their user settings are preserved.

+You can get a good idea of how this works by looking at `config/environment.rb`

 #### What's New in v 0.2.3